10 Tips for City Bikers

 But in the United States, about two people every day get killed in bike crashes with cars, buses or trucks.
 Don’t be one of those people.

-With more and more bikers out there in NYC, it’s especially important for every cyclist to understand the rules of the road.
+With more and more bikers out there, it’s especially important for every cyclist to understand the rules of the road.
 Whether you’re a new bicyclist or an experienced rider, here are 10 tips you need to know to be safe and smart on the road.

 1. Wear a helmet.